 - Add to the oat-nut mixture and stir until well combined.

-- Spread on parchment-paper lined baking sheets and bake for 30 minutes, stirring after 15 minutes, or until lightly browned and starting to crisp.
+- Spread on parchment-paper lined baking sheets and bake for 30 to 50 minutes, stirring after 15 minutes, or until lightly browned and starting to crisp.
 The granola will become crisper as it cools.

 - Once cool, stir in dried apples and cranberries.
 Store in air-tight containers.